Playing Outside Decreases ADHD Risk for Kids

 In a recent study not included in Khawaja’s review, half of 80 nearsighted children between seven and eleven years old changed their activity schedule for two years.
 They spent at least 14 hours a week outside playing and no more than 30 hours a week reading, watching television or being on the computer.
 After the two years, those kids who spent more time outdoors more had significantly less incidence of nearsightedness.

-Commentary: Playing outside is critical for health
+Playing outside is critical for health

 Whatever the reason, playing outside has been a historical staple for children around the world.
 Decreased outdoor activity for children may impact more than just vision.
 Other research has found that playing outside increases immunity.
 Increased exposure to soil organisms and other microorganisms lowers the risk of infection.

 Researchers differ in their theories for the mechanisms involved with regard to ADHD and vision.
 Some believe that more time indoors means more television and computer games and less social interaction.
 Many also believe that outside play not only exercises the eyes, but increases healthy interactions with other kids.
-We explored this research in another article.

 Another factor is that increased exposure to the sun’s radiation can increase vision health and exert a calming effect at the same time.
 This is due to the fact that the eyes are allowed to see a full spectrum of color around them when outside.
 Colors such as green and blue have been shown to have a calming effect, and can increase cognition.